Now that peak bloom’s been announced by the NPS we’re officially in Cherry Blossom Season!!

 4. Martin Luther King Memorial

-While at the Mall, you can also head on over to the Martin Luther King Memorial which is usually surrounded by pretty blooms during spring.
+While you stroll along the National Mall, you can also head over to the Martin Luther King Jr. Memorial, reading the speeches and quotes inscribed along it, enhanced by the pretty cherry blossom blooms.

 5. The Japanese Lantern

-This historical, 17th-century lantern was a gift from the governor of Tokyo, to the people of the United States, and was dedicated on March 30, 1954.
-It is lit up each year by the Cherry Blossom Princess to signify the start of the National Cherry Blossom Festival.
+A gift from the governor of Tokyo to the United States, the Japanese Lantern is a historical, 17th-century lantern that was dedicated on March 30, 1954.
+Every year, the Cherry Blossom Princess lights the lantern to signify the start of the National Cherry Blossom Festival.

 7. Hains Point Loop trail